on-ramp/api-doc/source/includes/_crypto_flow.md

 ---       | -------- | -----------
 fiat_amount  | Integer | Fiat amount in cents denomination after exchange with the current rate of crypto transaction confirmation time. fiat_currency  | String | Fiat currency.
 It is the same that the user requested at the beginning of the flow.
-It is 3 letters ISO 4217 code.
+It is 3 letters ISO 4217 code. crypto_amount | Float | The amount of crypto that the system received from the user. crypto_type   | String | Either "btc" or "bch" for the moment depending on the blockchain that the user selected.